 Make sure to disconnect the disposal from its power source first if you plan on opening up your disposal to thoroughly clean it.
 Spray the cleaning solution into the disposal and let it sit for a few minutes after it is disconnected, then use a cleaning brush to scrub the disposal.

 Not every type of plumbing fixtures can be cleaned with hand soap.
-In fact, certain kinds can be damaging if you do so.
+In fact, for certain kinds, it can be damaging if you do so.
 For instance, brass fixtures should only be cleaned with gentle solutions like cut lemons and baking soda.
-Use the right cleaning solution according to the material type your fixture is made of.
+Use the right cleaning solution according to your fixture’s material.

-don’t need maintenance is one of the most dangerous plumbing myths.
+“Plumbing fixtures don’t need maintenance” is one of the most dangerous plumbing myths.
 This may lead to serious problems later on.
 Pipes can be obstructed by clogs, twisted tree roots, or shifting home foundations.
 So, no, plumbing fixtures do need maintenance to have them working at their best.

-There is still a chance of it developing a serious clog even if your garbage disposal seems to be working, as it should.
+There is still a chance of it developing a serious clog even if your garbage disposal seems to be working just fine.
 Slow moving disposal or waste fragments remaining on the discharge pipe is an early warning sign of a clog after you have run the disposal.